General Fishing Regulations

 It is unlawful to:

 • take, kill, or disturb sea turtles.
-Species found in the Gulf of Mexico include Green, Loggerhead, Kemp’s ridley, Leatherback and Hawksbill.
+Species found in the Gulf of America include Green, Loggerhead, Kemp’s ridley, Leatherback and Hawksbill.
 If you accidentally catch a sea turtle, immediately call (866) 887-8535 for information on how to help without injuring yourself or causing further injury to the animal.

 • take, kill, or disturb any endangered or threatened fish species (paddlefish, shovel-nosed sturgeon, sawfish and others).